-There are several benefits to having cross-functional teams within an organization.
-This includes increased efficiency, faster decision-making, and more opportunities to share resources.
-However, there are also numerous challenges facing cross-functional teams—whether they share a co-located space or use a virtual environment to collaborate.
+There are several benefits to having cross-functional teams within an organization, the most notable of which include increased efficiency, faster decision-making, and greater opportunities to share resources.
+However, these teams also face a number of challenges regardless of whether they share a co-located space or use a virtual environment to collaborate.

-- Structural Challenges.
-These challenges occur when there is a lack of alignment about goals and/or roles of individual functions within a team are not clear.
-Such challenges can cause a lack of cooperation or create confusion regarding who has decision authority.
+The first set of challenges are structural, and they occur whenever there is a lack of alignment about goals or role clarity.
+These challenges can cause a lack of cooperation and create confusion regarding who has decision authority.

 Use Team Assessments to Identify Strengths and Areas for Improvement

-A basic step in any plan to improve the performance of any team is to first assess the current performance of that team.
-However, many organizations lack the proper framework to accurately identify the strengths and weaknesses of multi-functional teams.
+A basic step in any plan to improve team performance is to first assess the current performance of that team.
+However, many organizations lack the proper framework to accurately identify the strengths and weaknesses of cross-functional team members.

-One example of an effective framework for identifying team strengths and areas for improvement for a cross-functional team is the GRID Survey.
-OnPoint’s GRID Survey covers the best practices revealed from our own research on why some organizations are able to effectively execute and consistently achieve business objectives.
+One example of an effective framework for identifying team strengths and areas for improvement is the GRID Survey.
+OnPoint’s GRID Survey covers the best practices drawn from research on why some cross-functional teams are able to consistently achieve business objectives.

-The survey is designed to assess the extent to which individuals on a cross-functional team agree that the fundamentals necessary for success are in place by gathering feedback on:
+The survey is designed to assess the extent to which team members believe that the fundamentals necessary for success are in place by gathering feedback on:

 - Shared goals